norakirkizh/conjoint-sosci/README.md

 ## Pre-processing data

-SoSci Survey stores participants responces in several formats including csv.
-Responces to classical survey questions are presented in straightforward way.
+SoSci Survey stores participants' responses in several formats including CSV format.
+Responses to classical survey questions are presented in straightforward way.
 The conjoint output, however, looks convoluted and make sence only pre-processing in R. Essentially, the output contains the information on attributes and levels a respondent saw on the screen: `F-1(task)-1(profile)-1(attribute)`.
 For instance, this is a two data points generated from one respondent:

 `\"F-1-1\":\"Immigration\, \"F-1-1-1\":\"Allow up to 200,000 immigrants a year to come to the country",`